flavorjones/release_marker/README.md

 * track production deploys with release markers in Pivotal Tracker
 * assemble changelogs based on your team's Pivotal Tracker stories

-If you use the the `auto_tagger` gem, `release_marker` will even figure out the git commit you're deploying, and document that, too.

 For more information on Pivotal Tracker:

 * TODO: link to Pivotal Tracker

-For more information on auto_tagger:

-* TODO: link to autotagger README

 ## Features